AndrewAtLarge/BibUpdate/README.rst

 To do
 -----
-* Find the best match when mrlookup_ returns multiple entries...
+* Continuing searching or find the best match when mrlookup_ returns multiple entries.
+* Allow search fields to be specified.

 Context
 -------